 There’s a reason realtors are obsessed with location.
 Your surroundings play a huge role in your overall quality of life, especially the rooms in which you spend the majority of your down time.
-Just as people choose neighborhoods that match their lifestyles and make them feel happy and safe, your indoor spaces should meet your daily needs and make you feel comfortable and competent.
+Just as people choose neighborhoods that match their lifestyles and make them feel happy and safe, your indoor spaces should meet your daily needs and make you feel comfortable and relaxed.

 Unfortunately, if your house is cluttered, dark, or just doesn’t feel like you, everyday tasks will be more draining and relaxation will feel more difficult.
 Try out these six common tricks in your own home to make every day a little happier.